hamzatif/Airline-Customer-Satisfaction/README.md

    - Include additional features in the dataset, such as loyalty program membership and weather conditions, to further improve model predictions.
    - Implement a continuous learning pipeline to retrain the model periodically with updated data.
    - Explore additional advanced models or ensemble techniques for potentially higher performance.

-### Acknowledgments
-This project was completed during my internship, and I am grateful to [Company Name] for providing the opportunity to work on this impactful initiative.
-I extend my thanks to the team at [Company Name] for their support, guidance, and mentorship throughout this project.

-Additionally, I would like to acknowledge the customer organization for entrusting us with this data and project, allowing us to contribute to improving airline operations and passenger satisfaction.